Sentinel Secondary School

-Sentinel Secondary School is a secondary school located in West Vancouver, British Columbia, Canada.
+École Sentinel Secondary is a secondary school located in West Vancouver, British Columbia, Canada, serving more than 1250 students in Grades 8 through 12.
 It is one of three public secondary schools in the West Vancouver district (SD #45) including West Vancouver Secondary School and Rockridge Secondary School.

 The school has a grass field, two baseball diamonds, three street hockey courts, and three tennis courts.
-The main field is used for all sports, such as soccer, football, and rugby.
+The main field is used for some outdoor sports, such as soccer, football, baseball, and rugby.
+There are also two gyms and a weight room.

-The school was established for the 1962–63 school year with students who had previously attended Hillside Secondary School.
+The school was established for the 1962–63 school year with students who had previously attended Hillside Secondary School and Inglewood Junior High School.
 The first classes were held in the old Inglewood School until the new building was completed in 1963.
 The first grade 12 graduating class was in 1965.

+The school is on 1200 Chartwell Drive, sitting beside an elementary school Chartwell Elementary.